Hamed-LAOUZ/Novel-CNN-MLP-approach-for-Irrigation-Prediction/README.md

 ## Contributing

 If you would like to contribute to this project, please submit a pull request.
-All contributions are welcome, but please adhere to the guidelines provided in `CONTRIBUTING.md`.

 ## Contact

-For questions or collaboration inquiries, please contact [Your Name] at [your.email@example.com].
+For questions or collaboration inquiries, please contact Hamed Laouz at laouz.hamed@univ-biskra.dz.